Death by sawing: The legend of Jamshid

+Parysatis

 Parysatis, wife and half-sister of Darius II (r.
 423–405 BC) was the real power behind the throne of the Achaemenid Empire; she instigated and became involved in a number of court intrigues, made several enemies, yet had an uncanny knack for dispatching them at an opportune time.
 At one point, she decided to have the siblings of her daughter-in-law Stateira killed, and only relented from killing Stateira as well due to the desperate pleas of her son, Artaxerxes II.
 Stateira's sister Roxana was the first of her siblings to be killed, by being sawn in half.
 When Darius II died, Parysatis moved quickly, and was able to have the new queen Stateira poisoned; Parysatis still remained a power to be reckoned with for years after.